PyO3/pyo3/guide/src/class.md

 ## Constructor

-By default it is not possible to create an instance of a custom class from Python code.
+By default, it is not possible to create an instance of a custom class from Python code.
 To declare a constructor, you need to define a method and annotate it with the `#[new]` attribute.
 Only Python's `__new__` method can be specified, `__init__` is not available.